 • 1/2 teaspoon baking soda

-• 1/4 teaspoon fine sea salt
+• 1/4 teaspoon salt

-• 1/4 cup (47g) miniature chocolate chips
+• 1/4 cup mini chocolate chips

-• 3/4 cup (138g) milk chocolate chips
+• 3/4 cup milk chocolate chips

-• 32-34 regular-sized Rolo candies, unwrapped
+• 32 Rolo candies unwrapped

 Instructions

-• DRY INGREDIENTS: In a separate bowl combine the flour, unsweetened cocoa powder, Dutch-process cocoa powder, baking powder, baking soda, and salt.
+• In a separate bowl combine the flour, unsweetened cocoa powder, Dutch-process cocoa powder, baking powder, baking soda, and salt.
 Stir to combine.
 Add in both kinds of chocolate chips and stir once more.

-• COMBINE: Combine wet and dry and mix until JUST combined, being careful to not overmix the dough.
-The dough is VERY thick and moist.
-Cover the dough and chill for at least 1 hour up to 4 hours.
+• Combine wet and dry and mix until just combined.
+Be careful not to overmix the dough.
+The dough is very thick and moist.
+Cover the dough and chill for 1โ€“4 hours.
+Preheat the oven to 350โ„‰ (or 325โ„‰ for convection oven).

-• STUFF DOUGH WITH ROLOS: Line a large tray with parchment paper or a silpat liner.
-Measure 1-1/2 tablespoonfuls (26g) for each cookie and then roll an unwrapped rolo into the dough.
-Make sure the rolo is completely encapsulated by the dough.
-The dough is very wet and sticky so this party is tricky and messy!
-If the dough is too wet, put it back in the fridge for 20-30 minutes and try again.
-Place the cookies 2-3 inches apart.
-(I only bake 6 cookies at a time -- they spread a lot!)
+• Line a large sheet pan with parchment paper or a silicone baking mat.
+Measure 1-1/2 tablespoonfuls of dough for each cookie and then roll an unwrapped Rolo into the center of the dough.
+Make sure the Rolo is completely encapsulated by the dough.
+The dough is very wet and sticky, so this party is tricky and messy.
+If the dough is too wet, put it back in the fridge for 20โ€“30 minutes and try again.
+Place the cookies 2โ€“3 inches apart on the sheet pan.
+I only bake 6 cookies at a time because they spread a lot.
 Chill dough balls on sheet pan for 20 minutes before baking.

-• BAKE: Bake for 8-14 minutes or until set (just until the top is no longer glossy).
+• Bake for 8โ€“14 minutes or until set, just until the top is no longer glossy.
 Be careful not to over bake.
 A soft, very slightly underbaked cookie is the best for a delicious fudgy texture!
 Remove from the oven and let cookies stand on sheet pan for 5 minutes before removing to a wire cooling rack.

-• MAKE 'EM PRETTY: While the cookies are just out of the oven and still on the sheet pan, press a few more chocolate chips into the tops of the cookies.
+• While the cookies are just out of the oven and still on the sheet pan, press a few more chocolate chips into the tops of the cookies.
 Let stand for a few minutes and then sprinkle some salt onto the melty chocolate chips on top of the cookies.
-Let cool for 15-20 minutes before enjoying.
-Repeat to bake the rest of the cookies or freeze some of the dough (see step 8).
+Let cool for 15โ€“20 minutes.
+Repeat to bake the rest of the cookies.

 Video